ehrpg/qstar/docs/character/index.md

 know a good fraction of the language's vocabulary.

 Cost
-:   12t
+:   1t12

 ##### Master

-You are able to have the most sophisticated conversations with others, and the decipher every text.
+You are able to have the most sophisticated conversations with others, and decipher every text, even older dialects that might not be around anymore.

 Cost
-:   16t
+:   1t16

 </div>

+--8<--
+_links.md
+--8<--